esphome/esphome-docs/components/modbus_controller.rst

     :image: modbus.png

 The ``modbus_controller`` component creates a RS485 connection to control a ModBUS slave device, letting your ESPHome node to act as a ModBUS master.
-You can access the coils and registers from the your slave ModBUS devices as sensors, switches or various other ESPHome components and present them to your favorite Home Automation system.
+You can access the coils and registers from your slave ModBUS device as sensors, switches or various other ESPHome components and present them to your favorite Home Automation system.

 .. figure:: /images/modbus.png
     :align: center